VasanthVanan/pwn.college-dojos-challenges/README.md

 ## Format String Exploits:

-- [Level 1.0 & Level 1.1](./software%20exploitation/level1.py): reveal a string stored on the stack
+- [Level 1.0 to Level 2.1](./software%20exploitation/reveal_string.py): reveal a string stored on the stack